AndriiStoliarov/layouts/README.md

 Mitravel is middle responsive web application(SPA) where were used flex, grid, normalize file, locals fonts, css modules, swiper, inputmask.

 Mogo is big responsive web application(SPA) where were used flex, google fonts, slick, jQuery library, fontawesome icons, placehold.

+Photobook is small simple NOT responsive web application(SPA) where were used LESS, gulp, locals fonts, fontawesome icons.